localstack/localstack/README.md

   inject `ProvisionedThroughputExceededException` errors into Kinesis API responses.
 * `DYNAMODB_ERROR_PROBABILITY`: Decimal value between 0.0 (default) and 1.0 to randomly
   inject `ProvisionedThroughputExceededException` errors into DynamoDB API responses.
 * `LAMBDA_EXECUTOR`: Method to use for executing Lambda functions.
+Possible values are:
+    - `local`: run Lambda functions in a temporary directory on the local machine
+    - `docker`: run each function invocation in a separate Docker container
+    - `docker-reuse`: create one Docker container per function and reuse it across invocations

-Valid values are `local` (run the code in a temporary directory on the local machine) or `docker` (run code in a separate Docker container).
-In the latter case, if *LocalStack* itself is started inside Docker, then the `docker` command needs to be available inside the container (usually requires to run the container in privileged mode).
+  For `docker` and `docker-reuse`, if *LocalStack* itself is started inside Docker, then the `docker` command needs to be available inside the container (usually requires to run the container in privileged mode).
 Default is `docker`, fallback to `local` if Docker is not available.
-* `LAMBDA_REMOTE_DOCKER`:
+* `LAMBDA_REMOTE_DOCKER` determines whether Lambda code is copied or mounted into containers.
+  Possible values are:
-    - when set to `false` (default): your lambda functions definitions will be passed to the container by mounting the volume (potentially faster) It is mandatory to have the Docker client and the Docker host on the same machine
+    - `true` (default): your Lambda function definitions will be passed to the container by copying the zip file (potentially slower).
+It allows for remote execution, where the host and the client are not on the same machine.
-    - when set to `true`: your lambda functions definitions will be passed to the container by copying the zip file (potentially slower).
-It allows for remote execution, where the host and the client are not on the same machine
+    - `false`: your Lambda function definitions will be passed to the container by mounting a volume (potentially faster).
+This requires to have the Docker client and the Docker host on the same machine.
 * `DATA_DIR`: Local directory for saving persistent data (currently only supported for these services:
   Kinesis, DynamoDB, Elasticsearch).
 Set it to `/tmp/localstack/data` to enable persistence (`/tmp/localstack` is mounted into the Docker container), leave blank to disable